Skip to content

 Handgelenkskontrolle

-We hope you enjoy today's episode, and we're looking forward to your comments.
-If you have thoughts on subjects for future shows, please let us know!
+We hope you enjoy today's show, and thank you for listening.
+As always, if you have ideas for future episodes, please let us know!

 • Fratello.com